What heart specialists want you to know

 A high-energy breakfast including foods like milk, cheese, cereals, bread and honey may help keep arteries healthy, say Greek researchers.

 Skipping breakfast has the opposite effect.

 “A high-energy breakfast should be part of a healthy lifestyle,” reports Dr Sotirios Tsalamandris, of the University of Athens.

 Aim to eat at least 20 per cent of your daily kilojoule intake first thing in the morning.

-Heart Week 2019 runs from April 28 to May 4.
-Find out more at the Heart Foundation.
+Find out more about heart health at the Heart Foundation.